pbudner/argosminer/README.md

 <img src="assets/logo.svg" height="60px" />

 ArgosMiner is a process mining system.
-It collects event logs from various sources and monitors the underlying discovered process models over time.
+It collects events from various sources and monitors the underlying discovered process models over time.

 The following features distinguish ArgosMiner from other process mining systems:
 - foo